papis/papis/doc/source/web-application.rst

 Since ``v0.12``, Papis ships with an experimental, simple yet handy web application.

-You can start the web application by issuing the following command
+You can start the web application by issuing the following command:

 ::

    papis serve --port 8181 --host localhost

-Then input the following url in your browser
+Then input the following url in your browser:

 ::